RanajayDeb/OCR-using-raspberrypi/README.md

 The python file needs to be called from directory from results
 ```

+NOTE:
-## Image capture & Ocr needs to be called from two different terminals
+Image capture & Ocr needs to be called from two different terminals